art-institute-of-chicago/gauguin-microsite/source/_blocks/theme-tahiti-explorations.md

     alt: "A small cylinder of shiny, dark brown wood.
 Carved on it is a woman styled to look like an ancient cave drawing."
 ---

-When he reached the island, he was dismayed to find that local culture and traditions had been lost to colonization.
-The works he created there are not historically accurate representations but rather his fantasies of what the island might have once been.
+When he reached Tahiti, Gauguin was dismayed to find that much of the island’s local culture and traditions had been lost to colonization.
+The works he created there are not historically accurate representations but rather reimaginings of what the island might have once been.